v2pass/Yet-Another-Blacklist/README.md

 # Intro

-A blacklist in regex form that help prevent users from accessing to some websites that proxy providers think harmful.
-By applying this rule both of two sides are able to surf the Internet more safely.
+Yet-Another-Blacklist is a blacklist in regex form that help prevent users from accessing globally to some Chinese social websites and some oversea political sites focusing on propaganda.
+By applying this rule both of users and proxy providers are able to surf the Internet more safely although their freedom of the press may be detained.

 # Why not using outbound blackhole with the help of geosite?